-Welcome to the 2022-2023 school year at U-46!
-The information on this page will help you prepare for the new school year and should answer any questions you may have about schedules, school supplies, transportation, fees, school meals, and more.
-As a reminder, the first day of the 2022-23 school year for Kindergarten through 12th grade students, as well as our students in Transition programs, is Tuesday, August 16, and the first day for those in preschool is Tuesday, August 23.
+The information on this page will help you prepare for the 2023-24 school year and will be updated to help answer questions you may have about schedules, school supplies, transportation, fees, school meals, and more.

-Students who are entering kindergarten, 6th, 9th, or 12th grade must meet certain health requirements, and U-46 students will be excluded from classes if they do NOT have these requirements on file by the first day of school.
-You can find details on the requirements, as well as the necessary forms, in English and Spanish on this page, in the Health Services section of the U-46 website.
+Students entering kindergarten, 6th, 9th, or 12th grade must meet certain health requirements listed on our Health Services website at u-46.org/healthrequirements.
+Students will be excluded from classes if they do NOT have these requirements on file by the first day of school.

 If you have questions or concerns about health requirements, please contact our Health Services team by using Let’s Talk.